christianreiser/EEG_analysis/README.md

 ## Source Space Localization
-To project the EEG/MEG sensor data into a 3-dimensional ‘source space’ positioned in the subject’s brain anatomy with high accuracy, individual maps of the subjects brain anatomy and sensor location is needed.
+To project the EEG/MEG sensor data into a 3-dimensional ‘source space’ positioned in the subject’s brain anatomy with high accuracy, individual maps of the subject's brain anatomy and sensor location are needed.
-Unfortunatlely, we don't have any individual information about the anatomy and an average anatomy is assumed.
+Unfortunately, we don't have any individual information about the anatomy and average anatomy is assumed.
 Source reconstruction without an individual T1 MRI from the subject will be less accurate.
-This entails, that we should not over interpret activity locations which can be off by multiple centimeters.
+This entails, that we should not over-interpret activity locations which can be off by multiple centimeters.
 The average src and bem are taken from the following [tutorial](https://mne.tools/stable/auto_tutorials/source-modeling/plot_eeg_no_mri.html).

 Let's check the sensor alignment on our average anatomy.
 It looks good in the figure below: